Optometrists Central Coast(6)

 1Sleeping in your contact lenses

-While some contact lenses are designed for extended wear, sleeping in your contact lenses is a bad habit you should avoid.
-When you sleep in your contacts, it can lead to a number of problems, including corneal ulcers, infections, and inflammation.
+While some contact lenses are designed for extended wear, sleeping in your contact lenses is a habit you should avoid.
+When you sleep in your contacts, it can lead to serious problems, including corneal ulcers, infections (learn more about eye infections like conjunctivitis), and inflammation.
 This is because when you sleep, your eyes naturally become less oxygenated, which can cause bacteria to grow on your contacts and in your eyes.

-In addition, sleeping in your contacts can cause your lenses to dry out, which can make them more uncomfortable to wear and can even cause them to become damaged or torn.
-If you wear contacts, it is important to always remove them before going to bed, even if you plan to take a short nap.
+Additionally, sleeping in your contacts can cause your lenses to dry out, making them more uncomfortable to wear and potentially causing them to become damaged or torn.
+If you wear contacts, always remove them before going to bed, even if you plan to take a short nap.

-If you wear extended-wear lenses, then immediately have your eyes checked if there are sudden changes in vision or comfort and make sure that you have regular check-ups with your Optometrist to help prevent future eye problems.
+If you wear extended-wear lenses and experience sudden changes in vision or comfort, have your eyes checked immediately and maintain regular check-ups with your Optometrist to help prevent future eye problems

 2Wearing your contacts for too long

-Wearing your contacts for too long is another bad habit that you should avoid.
-Your Optometrist will typically provide recommendations for how long to wear your lenses each day, and it is important to follow these guidelines to ensure the health of your eyes.
+Wearing your contacts beyond the recommended time is another bad habit to avoid.
+Your Optometrist will typically provide recommendations for how long to wear your lenses each day, and it’s important to follow these guidelines to ensure the health of your eyes.

-When you wear your contacts for too long, it can lead to a large number of problems.
+When you wear your contacts for too long, it can lead to numerous problems.
 One of the most common issues is dry eyes, which can cause discomfort, irritation, and even damage to your corneas.
-Wearing your contacts for too long can also increase your risk of developing an eye infection or other complications, as your lenses can become contaminated with bacteria, dirt, and other debris over time.
+Overwearing your contacts also increases your risk of developing an eye infection or other complications, as your lenses can become contaminated with bacteria, dirt, and other debris over time.

 3Not cleaning your contacts properly

-Following proper cleaning and disinfection procedures is important to ensure that your lenses stay free of debris and bacteria.
+Following proper cleaning and disinfection procedures is crucial to ensure that your lenses stay free of debris and bacteria.
+Improper cleaning is one of the leading causes of contact lens-related eye infections.

 To clean your contacts properly:

-2. Place your lens in the palm of your hand and add a few drops of contact lens solution.
+• Place your lens in the palm of your hand and add a few drops of contact lens solution

-Also, use the correct type of solution recommended by your optometrist and replace the solution each time you clean your lenses.
-Never reuse old solutions or “top off” the solution with fresh solutions.
+Use the correct type of solution recommended by your optometrist and replace the solution each time you clean your lenses.
+Never reuse old solutions or “top off” the solution with fresh solution.

-If you are unsure how to clean your contacts properly or experiencing discomfort or other problems, contact your optometrist for guidance.
-They can provide you with the appropriate instructions and recommendations for your specific type of lenses and eye health needs.
+If you’re unsure how to clean your contacts properly or experiencing discomfort or other problems, book an appointment with your optometrist for guidance.
+They can provide appropriate instructions and recommendations for your specific type of lenses and eye health needs

 contact lens wearing